jpfinley/heyfinley/_posts/2010-03-01-the-bright-points-project.md

 visitors just before sunset on Thursday nights (a big night for restaurant & art gallery openings in the nearby Chelsea neighborhood).

 Each visitor would receive a High Line Lantern upon arrival.
-The lantern would be carried along by the visitors as they traveled north along the park from Gansevoort Street to roughly 20th Street.
+The Lantern would be carried along by the visitors as they traveled north along the park from Gansevoort Street to roughly 20th Street.

-At the moment the sun sets below the Hudson, lanterns begin to illuminate, symbolizing a continuation of the sunset and a personal duty the visitor has in its maintenance.
-As lanterns come close to one another, they grow in brightness, encouraging interactions between the program's attendees.
+At the moment the sun sets below the Hudson, the Lanterns begin to illuminate, symbolizing a continuation of the sunset and a personal duty the visitor has in its maintenance.
+As Lanterns come close to one another, they grow in brightness, encouraging interactions between the program's attendees.
 The High Line becomes transformed into a stream of pinpoints, each a visitor carrying on the light left behind by the setting sun.

 ![][31]

-Visitor's travel northward along the park's path until they reach the 17th street amphitheater.
-Here, the experience culminates in the Sunset Wall.
-A musician here sets the mood for visitors as they walk down the steps and place their lantern on the wall.
+Visitors travel northward along the park's path until they reach the 17th street amphitheater.
+Here, the experience culminates at the Sunset Wall.
+A musician here sets the mood for visitors as they walk down the steps and place their Lantern on the wall.
 Lanterns flash brilliantly when placed here to denote the receivership of the evening's light and the final stage in its lifecycle.